 The IRS has specific criteria for determining whether workers qualify as an independent contractor or employee.
 However, each state also has its own established guidelines for workers’ comp purposes, and these can differ from the IRS guidelines.

-If a business classifies its workers as independent contractors and exempts them from workers’ comp coverage, the company leaves itself open to potential fines if the state decides the workers have been classified incorrectly.
-Each state’s labor code describes and defines the criteria for employees and independent contractors with regard to workers’ comp insurance.
+If a business classifies its workers as independent contractors and exempts them from workers’ comp coverage, the company leaves itself open to potential fines and penalties for unpaid payroll taxes if the state decides the workers have been classified incorrectly.